 Looking for somewhere special to spend your camping holidays in Devon?
-Ten Acres Vineyard Camping is one of the county's gems.
+Ten Acres Vineyard Camping is in Winkleigh, Devon, one of the county's gems.

 Found on an acre of land adjacent to the Ten Acres Vineyard, this campsite, which welcomes a small number of tents, has very little in the way of facilities other than a shower and chemical waste disposal point, but it overlooks a simply stunning landscape of rolling Devon hills and countryside.